safirjava/auto-completion/README.md

 Word Auto Completer
 ==============================
-Base on the prefix this service will return suggested word from the dictionary.
+Base on the prefix this service will return suggested word from the dictionary.<br/>

+In order to run the application do the following: <br/>
 1. Install Maven 3
 2. Clone the repo and run maven command:
 ```bash